robnagler/robnagler.github.io/_posts/2008-10-31-I-Am-a-Strange-Loop.md

 and I certainly learned a lot about brains and human thought processes.
 As a programmer, I think about the brain as a computer processor.
-Since I write a lot of Perl (and other dynamic languages), I relate to the a symbolic processing system with no separation between the code and data.
+Since I write a lot of Perl (and other dynamic languages), I relate to a symbolic processing system with no separation between the code and data.
 It's just one big network of information which is sometimes data and sometimes code.